Petra Martić: 2021: WTA 1000 semifinal, French Open and Australian Open quarterfinals in doubles

-2022: Return to top 50, second WTA singles title
+2022: Return to top 50, second WTA Tour singles title

 Partnering Shelby Rogers at the Australian Open, the duo was beaten again in the quarterfinals.
-After two consecutive first-round losses, Martić scored her first WTA Tour victory of the season against world No. 104, Kamilla Rakhimova, at the St. Petersburg Ladies' Trophy in February.
-She bounced back at the Indian Wells Open, where she scored four consecutive victories (three against top-30 players) to reach the quarterfinals, where she lost to Simona Halep.
-At the Italian Open, she beat world No. 5, Anett Kontaveit, in the second round for her first top-5 victory since 2019 French Open.
-She also reached her third Wimbledon fourth round, beating world No. 9, Jessica Pegula, and losing to the eventual champion, Elena Rybakina, 5–7, 3–6.
-In July, she won her second career WTA Tour singles title at the Ladies Open Lausanne, beating world No. 13, Belinda Bencic, in the quarterfinal, Caroline Garcia in the semifinal and qualifierOlga Danilovic in the final.
-At the US Open, Martić reached the third round by defeating fourth seed Paula Badosa, in three sets, before losing to Victoria Azarenka.
-At the Pan Pacific Open in September, she beat sixth seed Karolina Plíšková, before losing to world No. 28, Zhang Shuai, in the quarterfinals.
+After two consecutive first-round losses, Martić scored her first WTA Tour match win of the season against Kamilla Rakhimova at the St. Petersburg Ladies' Trophy in February.

+She bounced back at the Indian Wells Open when she scored four consecutive victories (three against top-30 players) to reach the quarterfinals where she lost to Simona Halep.
+In Rome, she beat Anett Kontaveit in the second round for her first top-5 victory since 2019 French Open.
+She also reached her third Wimbledon fourth round, beating Jessica Pegula and losing to the eventual champion Elena Rybakina, 5–7, 3–6.
+In July, she won her second career singles title at the Ladies Open Lausanne, beating Belinda Bencic in the quarterfinal, Caroline Garcia in the semifinal, and qualifier Olga Danilović in the final.
+At the US Open, Martić reached the third round by defeating Paula Badosa in three sets, and then losing to Victoria Azarenka.
+At the Pan Pacific Open in September, she beat Karolina Plíšková, then lost to Zhang Shuai in the quarterfinals.

+2023-24: Return to top 30, second Madrid quarterfinal

+At the 2023 Madrid Open, she reached her second quarterfinal at this tournament defeating Barbora Krejčíková.
+As a result, she ranked as world no. 28 on 8 May 2023.

+She fell out of the top 100 on 19 August 2024 but reached the round of 16 at the WTA 500 Monterrey Open and returned into the top 100 a week later before the US Open.

+2025: Linz quarterfinal

+Martić qualified for the main-draw at the Linz Open and defeated wildcard entrant Eva Lys and Elina Avanesyan to reach the quarterfinals, where she lost to Ekaterina Alexandrova.